Axway/open-banking-docs/content/en/docs/deployment/installation/API-Management/_index.md

 Create a customized `values` file, for example, `myvalues.yaml`, and make your customizations.
 This file should contain only the sections of the `values.yaml` file that you wish to override.
 Any values not present in the customized file will be picked up from the original `values.yaml` file.

-Additional details about customizing values.yaml are available [Create a customized values.yaml file](https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_installation/apigw_containers/deployment_flows/axway_image_deployment/helm_deployment/index.html#create-a-customized-valuesyaml-file).
+Additional details about customizing values.yaml are available at [Create a customized values.yaml file](https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_installation/apigw_containers/deployment_flows/axway_image_deployment/helm_deployment/index.html#create-a-customized-valuesyaml-file).

 ### Open Banking parameters